With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Step 2: Stage 1 Audit

-During a Stage 1, an auditor reviews an organization’s ISMS to confirm that it has been established and implemented in conformance with the ISO 27001 standard.
-This audit also checks to see if the mandatory activities of an ISMS have either been completed, or are scheduled for completion, prior to starting Stage 2.
+During a Stage 1 audit, an auditor reviews an organization’s ISMS to confirm that it has been established and implemented in conformance with the ISO 27001 standard.
+This audit also checks to see if the mandatory activities of an ISMS have either been completed prior to starting Stage 2.

 Upon completion, the Stage 1 audit will reveal if an organization is ready to move forward to Stage 2 or if it needs to modify its policies, procedures, and supporting documentation before proceeding.